Gravity (Westlife album): Promotion

-Schedule

 Singles

 "Safe" was the lead single from the album, released on 14 November in the UK.
 Their debut performance of the track was on the X Factor the day or release.
 It peaked at No. 10 in its first week consequently making it their lowest charting lead single to date in the UK, as well as their lowest sales for a lead single.

-"Beautiful Tonight" was confirmed as the follow-up single in January 2011.
-The song was performed live on Irish national television show Paul O'Grady Show.
-After that, the track peaked at the top 40 of Irish Radio Airplay Chart.

 It was later confirmed on 1 February 2011 that there would be no second single for Gravity.
-Byrne stated that it was out of the band's hands and it was a Syco's decision.
+Byrne stated that it was Syco's decision.
 On 14 March 2011, Westlife confirmed that they had left Syco Music and moved to another Sony division, RCA, with the group citing the decision not to release a second single as the reason.

-Despite cancelled single, "I Will Reach You" was released as a follow-up promotional single on 17 February 2011 and as a radio single in April 2011 on some of the radio stations in Indonesia, Ireland and the Philippines where it charted and went to No. 1 on a radio station in the Philippines.
+"I Will Reach You" was released as a promotional single on 17 February 2011 in Indonesia, Ireland, and the Philippines.

 Track listing

 All tracks produced by John Shanks except noted tracks.